nazar-pc/BananaHTML/documentation.md

 ```

 Please, note that if element's content doesn't contain other tags this option is ignored and no indentation will be applied.

-#### quote
-Allows to change quotation symbol for attributes, " by default.

 #### insert
 This attribute may be or two-dimensional array.
 It is used for substituting values into attributes template.
 Example, how it works: